Why JustFly.com wants you to ‘cancel’ your flight

 Given the extent of complaints brought forward by multiple users, JustFly.com might just be getting closer and closer to becoming an ideal class-action candidate.

 In the meantime, I remind everyone to do their own research before picking flight aggregators.
-As they say, “if it sounds too good to be true, it probably isn’t.”
+As they say, “if it sounds too good to be true, it probably is.”
 At least, after learning my $150-lesson, I am never using JustFly.com again.